 During a campaign event in 2011, then presidential candidate Mitt Romney made a speech where he said one way to increase funding entitlements was to raise taxes on people.
 Before he could finish the rest of his argument, a person in the crowd yelled out “corporations!” to which Romney replied that “corporations are people, my friend.”
 While Romney tried explaining that corporations give back what they earn to the people – and they would be part of his taxation plan – opponents quickly jumped on him for being out of touch and only beholden to big business.

-Whether you agree or disagree that Corporations are “people,” they do have a personality.
+Whether you agree or disagree that corporations are “people,” they do have a personality.
 While I believe the best corporations are driven by the employees, some corporate identities can be driven by a central figure, like Warren Buffett at Berkshire Hathaway or Steve Jobs at Apple.

 For example, I’ve been looking for place near the beach in Florida for a family vacation in April.
 A friend suggested Airbnb.
 I really did not know anything about Airbnb and when I searched for more information about this company, I found this video that made me feel comfortable renting directly from the owner.
-It’s animated, its not preachy and it leveraged a reaction such as trust and comfort into my decision making.
+It’s animated, its not preachy, and it leveraged a reaction such as trust and comfort into my decision making.

-Linking your corporation via video storytelling and using a non-employee, such as a client, or in the case of Tim Horton’s, a Toronto Raptor’s superfan, is another tactic to humanize your corporate brand in a way that could make others feel something unexpected.
+Linking your corporation via video storytelling and using a non-employee, such as a client, or in the case of Tim Horton’s, a Toronto Raptor’s superfan, is another tactic to humanize your brand identity in a way that could make others feel something unexpected.
 I remember seeing this man for many years while watching the Cleveland Cavaliers play the Toronto Raptors and wanting to know more about him.
 He was at every game in the same seat.
 Tim Horton’s seized on the opportunity to connect their brand to someone they felt represented their mission and values.
 See the connection here:

 The need to create relevant, engaging videos for your business has never been greater.
-There is an art to telling a story about your business, especially when executives, employees and your best customers can help articulate a vision for what you do and how it impacts others.
-When you enhance your brands story, you share your unique values and place within a market that helps connect your brand to customers, prospects and influencers.
+There is an art to telling a story about your business, especially when executives, employees, and your best customers can help articulate a vision for what you do and how it impacts others.
+When you enhance your brand’s story, you share your unique values and place within a market that helps connect your brand to customers, prospects, and influencers.

 Babcox Innovation Group (BIG) is now filming corporate profiles, biographies and custom sales & product messages using its team of industry editorial experts along with videographers, podcasters, art directors – all to help tell your story that will help reinforce your brand’s heritage, standards, and mission.
 Check out the Babcox corporate video: